 More Power to You

-There are many misconceptions about how many watts per channel (WPS) an amplifier does, or should, put out.
+Now, there are many misconceptions about how many watts per channel (WPS) an amplifier does, or should, put out.
 The blame for this can be placed squarely on the shoulders of many manufacturers who, particularly beginning in the ‘70s, played up ridiculous (and often plain wrong) specifications in advertising.

 The biggest myth is this: an amp rated at 100 WPS will be twice as loud as one rated at 50.
 Not so, kemosabe.
 For an amplifier to play twice as loud as another (when measured in decibels), it would require 10 times more output in watts.